Project overview

 Background

-Sky's Entertainment OS (EntOS) platform had been enhanced with the backend functionality to support multiple price points for Partner subscriptions.
-This was a redesign of our existing Commerce journeys to accomodate this new functionality.
+Sky's Entertainment OS (EntOS) platform was enhanced to support multiple price points for Partner subscriptions.
+This prompted a redesign of the existing Commerce journeys.

-This was an 11 month project which I joined 3 months in after the 1st round of user testing.
+This was an 11 month project.
+I joined at 3 months, following the 1st round of user testing.

 Customer problems